First Time Freshmen Block Schedules

 Purpose and Goals

-Fresno State is engaging in a pilot program of Block Scheduling for Fall 2020 and Spring 2021.
+In Fall 2020, Fresno State began a pilot program of Block Scheduling.
 Some first time freshmen students, depending on their major, will be registered into a block of 9-15 units worth of courses.
 The blocks are designed to ensure students take courses according to their major's academic roadmap and to allow students the opportunity to build an informal learning community with others in similar majors.
 In future academic years, the pilot program will expand with the addition of new students and majors participating in Block Scheduling.

-List of Current Programs Participating in Block Schedules for First Time Freshmen (FTF):
+List of Current Programs (Fall 2021) Participating in Block Schedules for First Time Freshmen (FTF):

 - College of Science and Mathematics, Building Opportunities through Networks of Discovery (BOND)